Samrat Choudhary: Bharatiya Janata Party

-State president of Bharatiya Janata Party

-Samrat Chaudhary (extreme right) in 2023, participating in Ram Navmi Shobha Yatra with Bihar Chief Minister, Nitish Kumar, Ravi Shankar Prasad and Vijay Kumar Chaudhary.

-In March 2023, Chaudhary was appointed president of Bhartiya Janata Party for the state of Bihar, replacing Sanjay Jaiswal.
-As per the political analysts, the step was taken by party leadership in order to create strong foundation among the voters of Koeri or the kushwaha caste, which dominated many of the districts of Bihar and were recorded as second largest caste group after the Yadavs in state.
+In March 2023, Choudhary was appointed party president of the BJP for the state of Bihar, replacing Sanjay Jaiswal.
+As per political analysts, the step was taken by party leadership to create a strong foundation among the voters of Koeri or the Kushwaha caste, which dominated many of the districts of Bihar and was recorded as the second largest caste group after the Yadavs in the state.
 After his appointment to the post of state chief of BJP, Rabri Devi commented, "it seems BJP has turned its back from the Banias and that's why they have raised a Mahto to the post of president."

+In 2023, while speaking to a gathering of BJP political workers in Begusarai, union minister Giriraj Singh projected Choudhary as the chief ministerial candidate of BJP for 2025 Bihar Legislative Assembly election.